jancichocki/Coinbase/README.md

 In the face of a turbulent cryptocurrency market and its recent transition to a publicly traded entity, several key metrics underscore Coinbase's business resilience and impact:

-- **Revenue:** Despite challenging market dynamics, Coinbase reported revenue of $3.1 billion in 2022, down from $7.8 billion in 2021.
+- **Revenue:** Despite challenging market dynamics, Coinbase reported $3.1 billion in 2022, down from $7.8 billion in 2021.
 This 59.2% decline, while significant, is comparatively better than many competitors, demonstrating the company's ability to navigate market fluctuations (Business of Apps, 2023).

 - **Net Loss:** Reflecting the broader market trends and its recent public listing, Coinbase recorded a net loss of $2.6 billion in 2022, a marked shift from a net profit of $3 billion in 2021 (Business of Apps, 2023).

-- **User Base:** In spite of market volatility, Coinbase sustained a robust user base, with 98 million registered users and 9 million active monthly users reported in early 2022.
-This underscores ongoing user trust and engagement (Business of Apps, 2023).
+- **User Base:** Despite market volatility, Coinbase sustained a robust user base, with 98 million registered users and 9 million active monthly users reported in early 2022.
+This underscores user trust and engagement (Business of Apps, 2023).

 - **Valuation:** While adjusting to market conditions, Coinbase's valuation stood at approximately $18 billion in 2022, down from $65 billion in 2021, reflecting a recalibration in line with overall market trends (Business of Apps, 2023).